dojo/docs/quickstart/arrays.rst

 			count++;
 		});

-		alert("iterated "+count+" entries (dojo.forEach)"); //will show "iterated 10 entries"
+		alert("iterated "+count+" entries (dojo.forEach)"); // will show "iterated 10 entries"

-		//let's only iterate the first 4 entries of myArray count = 0;
+		// let's only iterate the first 4 entries of myArray count = 0;
 		dojo.some(myArray, function(entry){